pbreheny/plmmr/README.md

 The branches of this repo are organized in the following way:

   - `master` is the main branch with all the latest updates

+  - `get_data` is a development branch where I am re-thinking how data are processed and loaded.
+I am separating data processing (which will happen once) from load the data (which will happen each time data are analyzed).

+  - `choose_k` is a development branch where I am thinking about how to choose the tuning parameter for truncated singular value decomposition.

+  - `fam_lmm` is a development branch where I am thinking about how the framework `plmm()` uses for analyzing relationships can be used in contexts where penalization is not necessary.
+Example: family-based data which are not high-dimensional.

-  - `setup-lambda` is a branch where we are resolving a bug in `setup_lambda`.
+  - `setup-lambda` is a development branch where we are resolving a bug in `setup_lambda`.
 Stay tuned for updates on this.

   - `blup` is an **archived** branch previously focused on improving the implementation of the Best Linear Unbiased Predictor method